jemstelos/obsidian-media-notes/README.md

 For a smooth workflow to create media notes from a Youtube page in your browser, you can use a bookmarklet.

 A bookmarklet is a browser bookmark that runs a javascript code snippet.
-In this case, it takes the url and title of the current Youtube page and constructs a URI link for Obsidian's [create note endpoint](https://help.obsidian.md/Extending+Obsidian/Obsidian+URI#Create%20note){:target="\_blank"}.
+In this case, it takes the url and title of the current Youtube page and constructs a URI link for Obsidian's [create note endpoint](https://help.obsidian.md/Extending+Obsidian/Obsidian+URI#Create%20note).
 The note created has the media_link inserted, and the video page title in the note title.

-Instructions for setup can be found [here]()
+Instructions for setup can be found [here](https://obsidian-media-notes.netlify.app/)

 ### Media Controls